 The law school is collaborating with the Kathleen Price Bryan Family YMCA, which is located just a few blocks from the law school at 501 West Market Street.
 The law school provides each student with a membership at the YMCA at no additional cost.
-Students may also purchase family memberships at a discounted rate.
 The YMCA includes a large fitness center, two swimming pools, basketball courts and a running track.
 Visit the YMCA’s web site at www.bryanymca.org.

 Students may also choose to join one of several other fitness facilities that are located downtown and throughout Greensboro.
 Greensboro and Guilford County offer numerous public recreational facilities, including tennis courts and extensive greenways and parks, an excellent resource for walking or jogging enthusiasts.